The best Microsoft Teams apps to download in 2023 for better performance and experience

-If you remember the list of best app integrations we did in the summer of last year, then don’t worry, we’re not here to retread old ground.
-We still recommend checking out all the apps on that list, but today the range of apps available for plugging into your Teams tech stack is far, far greater than it was last summer.
+We started listing the best Microsoft Teams apps back in 2020.
+But, if you can't remember that one, don't worry.
+We're not here to retread old ground.
+We still recommend checking out all the apps on that list, but today, the range of apps available for plugging into your Teams tech stack is far, far greater than it was during the pandemic.
 We want to highlight some more tools that can really help you to get the most out of your Teams experience.

 There are currently over 700 apps available for download through Microsoft Teams, covering a head-spinning variety of functions.

-Whether you’re managing employees, or looking getting to grips with the latest CRM tools, there’s going to be something for you.
-So, as you can imagine, sifting through them all to come up with our “˜Best Microsoft Teams apps 2021′ list hasn’t been easy!
+Whether you're managing employees, or looking getting to grips with the latest CRM tools, there's going to be something for you.
+So, as you can imagine, sifting through them all to come up with our 'Best Microsoft Teams apps 2023' list hasn't been easy!

 1. Asana: Best Teams app for planning any project

-While there are plenty of project management tools on Appsource, we’ve decided to go with Asana.
+While there are plenty of project management tools on Appsource, Asana has retained its spot as the best project-planning tool.
 Not only can you access, share, and edit your Asana tasks through Teams, you can also use the Asana app to turn Teams conversations into actionable tasks.
-This app is great when you’re managing team members in different locations, and want everyone to be on the same page.
-This can be a great way of making sure you don’t micromanage, while ensuring that your team have the proper assignment briefs and reminders to hand.
+This app is great when you're managing team members in different locations, and want everyone to be on the same page.
+This can be a great way of making sure you don't micromanage, while ensuring that your team have the proper assignment briefs and reminders to hand.

 There are quite a few digital whiteboard apps for Teams, including Microsoft Whiteboard.
 But we wanted to highlight the MURAL app on Teams, as it's incredibly flexible.
 MURAL's shared digital workspace allows users to collaborate across the world with messages, illustrations, and sticky notes.
 It also includes templates to help you get your virtual space organised quickly, and users can place MURAL content directly into their Teams messages to ensure you get your point across.